Insights

 #2 Shape Your Stories With Universal Themes

-A story about a teenager getting a D- on an exam is just a story about a teenager getting a D- on an exam, unless you frame it in a way that dives into broader universal themes like perseverance amidst failure, safeguarding self-esteem, or the inequality of educational evaluation systems.
+A story about a teenager getting a D- on an exam is just a story about a teenager getting a D- on an exam, unless you frame it into broader universal themes like perseverance amidst failure, safeguarding self-esteem, or the inequality of educational evaluation systems.

-Remember, as the storyteller, you’re leading your audience on a journey of discovery, and how you frame the journey determines whether they’ll eagerly follow you or get lost along the way.
+As the storyteller, you’re leading your audience on a journey of discovery.
+The way you frame it determines whether they follow you eagerly or get lost along the way.

 X Mark icon